Travel along Interstate 35 for some of the best swimming in the state, plus daring rope swings

 In Georgetown, just five blocks north of the downtown square, you’ll find Blue Hole.
 This spring-water lagoon on the South Fork of the San Gabriel River is bordered by limestone bluffs.
 There is plenty of shallow water for the kids to play in and deeper stretches for long-distance lap swimming.

 But don’t splish-splash in Georgetown too long.
 Barton Springs, the crown jewel of Austin, is calling, 31 miles south.
 Located in Zilker Park, southwest of downtown, Barton Springs is open year-round for swimmers.
-Its constant 68-degree water makes it the best place in the city to cool down during the long summer season.
+Its constantly 68-degree water makes it the best place in the city to cool down during the long summer season.
 The massive pool spans 3 acres and accommodates more than 800,000 swimmers annually.
-The interpretative exhibit Splash!
-Into the Edwards Aquifer at the Beverly S. Sheffield Education Center demonstrates how the springs work.

 From there, it’s 30 miles down I-35 to San Marcos, home of San Marcos Springs, the second largest freshwater springs complex in Texas.
 The springs feed the San Marcos River, whose chilly waters are a favorite with the tubing crowd.
 Rio Vista Park, less than 2 miles downriver, is the town’s most popular gathering spot for tubers, swimmers, floaters, stand-up paddlers, canoers, and kayakers, all of whom wait their turn to slide down the rapids in the middle of the dam.